cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-11-12-how-i-peer-review-research-papers.md

 I've seen a ton of bad reviews and a few good ones.
 Counterintuitively, I find bad papers are the easiest to review because there are so many things to criticize.
 Good papers, on the other hand, require more work to review because I need to be more creative in finding smarter ways they could be improved.
-I've also seen a category of papers that are so good that I don't have much to say.
+I've also seen a category of papers that are so good that I have little to say.
 Those are the hardest to review because I feel incompetent and prone to write a bad review.
 In the following sections, I provide examples of what I believe are good and bad reviews, and explain my personal approach to reviewing papers.